IRMaGe-3T/segment-from-pride/README.md

 - OutDirectory = out directory path, the processing will be added in OutputDirectory/studyname/patientname

+You should add the `xmlrec.py` (see below) in the directory `/segment-from-pride/segment-from-pride`.

 ### Launch the module without arguments

 ```bash